-In recent years, zeolite has established itself as a valuable support in horse keeping.
-More and more horse owners are using the natural volcanic rock to relieve the intestines, bind toxins, and support their animals in special situations such as coat changes or fecal water.
+Zeolite has established itself in recent years as a valuable support in horse keeping.
+More and more horse owners are using the natural volcanic rock to relieve the gut, bind toxins, and support their animals in special situations such as coat change or loose stools.

-It is important to us to explain this topic simply and understandably, because we believe that information and knowledge are the best foundation for making good decisions for the well-being of horses.
-In this article, you will therefore find clear and comprehensible information about zeolite for horses – effects, application, and practical experiences.
-In short, everything you always wanted to know about zeolite ♡
+It is important to us to explain this topic simply and understandably, because we believe that information and knowledge are the best basis for making good decisions for the well-being of horses.
+In this article, you will therefore find all the important information about zeolite for horses – its effects, application, and practical experiences, clearly and comprehensibly.
+Basically, everything you ever wanted to know about zeolite ♡

 What is zeolite and why is it interesting for horses?